Floranaras/Onitama-Game/README.md

 # Onitama Game

-A complete C implementation of the two-player turn-based strategy game Onitama for CCPROG2 Project.
+A complete C implementation of the two-player turn-based strategy game Onitama.

 ## Game Description